chainguard-dev/edu/content/chainguard/administration/custom-idps/custom-idps/index.md

 chainctl auth login
 ```

 This bootstrap account can be used as a [backup account](/chainguard/chainguard-enforce/authentication/custom-idps/#backup-accounts) (that is, a backup account you can use to log in if you ever lose access to your primary account).
-However, if you prefer to remove this rolebinding after configuring the custom IDP, you may also do so.
+However, if you prefer to remove this role-binding after configuring the custom IDP, you may also do so.

 Create a new identity provider using the details you noted from your OIDC application.
 Be sure to update the details in the following example `export` commands to align with your own application/client ID, client secret, and issuer URL.